 Elizabeth Graham serves as Director of Events.
 Her responsibilities include strategic planning related to events for the Executive team, project management, budget management and logistics.
 Elizabeth is a graduate of the University of Tennessee and Southeastern Baptist Theological Seminary.
 She is married to Richmond, and they have a son and a daughter.

 Matthew Herriman is Executive Assistant to the President.
 He coordinates and manages all the logistics related to the president’s calendar and travel.
 Matthew is a graduate of the University of Tennessee and is currently pursuing his M.Div in Worldview and Apologetics at the Southern Baptist Theological Seminary.
 Prior to joining the ERLC, Matthew was the College-Age Minister at First Baptist Hendersonville, TN.
 He and his wife, Morgan, live in the Nashville area.

-Steven Harris serves as the Director of Advocacy, working out of the ERLC’s Washington office.
+Steven Harris serves as a Policy Director, with a particular focus on the U.S. Senate.
 In this role, he works with government leaders in the legislative and executive branches to advocate for the ERLC’s position on important issues, while also analyzing legislation and producing content for ERLC outlets.
-He holds a B.S. in Religion from Vanderbilt University, an M.Div. from the Southern Baptist Theological Seminary, and an M.A. in Religion from Yale University.
+He holds a B.S. in Religion from Vanderbilt University, an M.Div. from the Southern Baptist Theological Seminary, an M.A. in Religion from Yale University, and is currently a PhD student in the Study of Religion at Harvard University.
 Steven lives in the D.C. metro area with his bride, Sunni, and son, Jude.